mpv-player/mpv/DOCS/man/options.rst

     will allow CPU processing with video filters.

     The ``vaapi`` mode, if used with ``--vo=gpu``, requires Mesa 11 and most likely works with Intel GPUs only.
-It also requires the opengl EGL backend (automatically used if available).
+It also requires the opengl EGL backend.

     The ``cuda`` and ``cuda-copy`` modes provides deinterlacing in the decoder which is useful as there is no other deinterlacing mechanism in the opengl